Tuesday, February 23, 2021

 Yes, everyone loved and still loves Lotus Esprit because it's a frantic racer with fast graphics, cool music, great driving mechanics and even allows another player to join in.
 Okay, those collisions lose too much precious speed and I hate the person who decided to leave dangerous rocks on the road but, this is a thrilling racer alright.
 Who doesn't enjoy zooming passed cars or sliding around each of the curvy and hilly corners?

 However, there are a few limitations in the ST game that aren't immediately obvious during the frantic racing.
-Well, these have obviously bugged Jonathan enough for him to take on the challenge to fix them...
+Well, these have obviously bugged Jonathan enough for him to take on the challenge of fixing them...

 "It wasn't until recently that I realised how much of a massive difference there is between the Amiga and ST versions - the magazines of the time didn't seem to make much (if anything) of this difference in their reviews of the time.
 I've been meaning to take a closer look at the Lotus code on the ST for a number of years now, but it was upon realising the degree of difference between the two versions (along with a relatively quiet period at work) that I decided something needed to be done!"

 There is no excuse for a lame port.
 Is this that?
-I'll let you decide whilst you view these screenshots...
+I'll let you decide while you view these screenshots...

 Mexico now has a skyline quite apt to the feel of this country.